oracle-livelabs/oic/isv-fusion/embedisvapp/embedisvapp.md

 You will execute the following:
 - Create VBCS application with 8x8 video app.
 - Create new sandbox in the Fusion application.
+- ISV integration within the Fusion application using Springboard.
 - Embed the VBCS application within Fusion application page using application composer.
 - Launch the 8x8 video app from fusion application page.